AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/index.md

 ## Basic layouts

-The basic view of all Magento [storefront](https://glossary.magento.com/storefront) pages is defined in two page configuration layout files located in the Magento_Theme module:
+The basic view of all [storefront](https://glossary.magento.com/storefront) pages is defined in two page configuration layout files located in the Magento_Theme module:

 *  `<Magento_Theme_module_dir>/view/frontend/layout/default.xml`: defines the page layout.
 *  `<Magento_Theme_module_dir>/view/frontend/layout/default_head_blocks.xml`: defines the scripts, images, and meta data included in pages' `<head>` section.

-These basic page configuration layouts are extended in other Magento modules and in Magento themes.
+These basic page configuration layouts are extended in other modules and in themes.

 You can also [extend] or [override] these files in your custom theme.